jquery/learn.jquery.com/page/code-organization/concepts.md

 In the example above, we self-execute an anonymous function that returns an object.
 Inside of the function, we define some variables.
-Because the variables are defined inside of the function, we don&rsquo;t have access to them outside of the function unless we put them in the return object.
+Because the variables are defined inside of the function, we don't have access to them outside of the function unless we put them in the return object.
 This means that no code outside of the function has access to the `privateThing` variable or to the `changePrivateThing` function.
 However, `sayPrivateThing` does have access to